202 MINISODE – Alycia Darby Zimnoch on Women Lifting Women

 Entrepreneur Alycia Darby Zimnoch shares her advice for women in business and why women must lift as they climb, and find our voices and feminine power together.
 Alycia is the creator or StartYourShow.com, helping business owners become instant celebrities via online video shows that attract exactly the right new clients and customers.

-Melinda Wittstock: [spp-timestamp time="00:12"] I am glad you’re here too.
+Melinda Wittstock: 00:12 I am glad you’re here too.
 I’m eager to know what’s inspiring you right now.

-Melinda Wittstock: [spp-timestamp time="07:31"] That’s wonderful.
+Melinda Wittstock: 07:31 That’s wonderful.
 Well thank you so much for putting your wings on and flying with us.

 Alycia Darby Zimnoch: Thanks Melinda.